-Swim Club Management Group believes in providing children with a positive environment in which they can feel comfortable and learn basic water safety.
-We feel that through patience, encouragement, and frequent repetition of skills, your child will have a fun, safe and rewarding swimming experience.
+Swim Club Management Group believes in providing children with a positive environment where they can feel comfortable and learn basic water safety!
+Through patience, encouragement, and frequent repetition of skills, your child will have a fun, safe, and rewarding swimming experience.

 Swim lessons are group lessons held at the following times Monday - Thursday : Dolphin : 9:30 am , Minnows : 10:15 am , Tadpole : 11:00 am.